maxibor/pydamage/docs/source/output.md

 ### `pydamage_results.csv`

 * `reference`: name of the reference genome/contig
-* `pred_accuracy`: Predicted accuracy of Pydamage prediction, from the GLM modelling
+* `predicted_accuracy`: Predicted accuracy of Pydamage prediction, from the GLM modelling
 * `null_model_p0`: parameter `p0` of the null model
 * `null_model_p0_stdev`: standard error of the null model paramater `p0`
 * `damage_model_p`: parameter `p` of the damage model